Nurse charged with assaulting incapacitated woman was once Christian rapper

 In a statement, Hacienda HealthCare said Sutherland had undergone “an extensive background check” before he was hired.
 He was fired after his arrest.

-Sutherland, in a video posted online previously by Dog Entertainment Ministries, said he and his sister are from Haiti and were adopted by an Arizona couple when he was 7 and his sister was 4.
+In a video posted online previously by Dog Entertainment Ministries, Sutherland said he and his sister are from Haiti and were adopted by an Arizona couple when he was 7 and his sister was 4.

 “My parents, they split up in Haiti,” he said.
 “I remember my mom couldn’t take care of us and brought us to an orphanage…One meal a day was a blessing.”